wernerdegroot/atombeak/README.md

 }
 ```

+In case you are wondering what this `flatMap` is all about, I recommend [reading up](https://mostly-adequate.gitbooks.io/mostly-adequate-guide) on monads a little bit.

 We can build big operations by combining smaller ones.
 We can combine `withdraw` and `deposit` to arrive at the following definition of `transfer`:

 ```typescript